The Scientific Portal of Behavior, Body Language and Nonverbal Communication#

 After few iterations of attack and retreat, monkey gave up to our collective fierceness, aggression and potential harming capacity and ran away.
 Rush of adrenaline and sense of safety wasn’t fading quickly though.
 For further safety, while we were climbing down the fort, I carried a long and strong wooden stick in my hand.

-Why we were so sure about saving ourselves by fighting back only?
+Why we were so sure about saving ourselves by fighting back?
 My wife and I were far more superior to the monkey in terms of body size and mass, even while lacking required maneuvering capabilities, tactics and skills which untamed monkeys normally have.
-Monkey had to retreat only because we were appearing bigger than normal through aggressive, outreaching body movements, continuous roars, grunts and loud shouts.

 We could safely came down from citadel of Gingee fort without loosing valuable stuff and getting hurt only because we chose to fight in face of an unexpected and life threatening challenge.
 Nothing else but that very incident inspired me to write this article.